Inicio›Diccionario›shackled

 shackled:

-He is shackle by regulations.→He is shackled by regulations.
+He is shackle by regulations.

 Como participio pasado, debe usarse 'shackled' (con -ed), no la forma base 'shackle', cuando se emplea en voz pasiva.

-They were shackled to move freely.→They were shackled and unable to move freely.
+They were shackled and unable to move freely.

 La preposición 'to' no es correcta después de 'shackled'.
 Se usa 'by' para indicar la causa de la limitación, o se continúa con una cláusula independiente.